timescale/docs/timescaledb/how-to-guides/connecting/about-connecting.md

 1. Sign in to the [Managed Service for TimescaleDB portal][mst-portal].
 1. In the `Services` tab, find the service you want to connect to, and check it is marked as `Running`.
-1. Click the name of the service you want to connect to, to see the connection information.
-Take a note of the `host`, `port`, and `password`.
+1. Click the name of the service to see its connection information.
+Copy the `host`, `port`, and `password`.
+You will need these when connecting.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/mst-connection-info.png" alt="View Managed Service for TimescaleDB connection info"/>